These Venezuelan Sweet Corn Fritters (Mandocas) are delicious corn bites that are crunchy on the outside, and soft and cheesy on the inside.

 Venezuelan Mandocas Recipe

 These delicious Venezuelan fritters (Mandocas) are extremely quick and easy to make.
-They’re made with corn flour (Harina PAN) and grated white cheese.
+They’re made with Harina PAN (corn meal) and grated white cheese.
 The sweet touch of this recipe could be added in two different ways: the traditional, preparing a papelon and spices syrup, and fast way in which you only add granulated sugar to the dough.

-I have done both, and of course, the traditional way help the fritters to have a more delicious and deep flavor.
+I have done both, and of course, the traditional way, with syrup, produce fritters with a more delicious and deep flavor.
 They taste a little bit like hush puppies and are often served with some more white cheese.
 I say “some more cheese” because they already have cheese in the dough.

 - Venezuelan Mondongo Soup [recipe+video]